 This incentive is a special type of Strategic Fund Job Growth Incentive, because it waives the local match usually required by the Strategic Fund Job Growth Incentive.
 Incentive levels vary based on the number of jobs created in rural areas.

-The LONE Incentive is a pilot program that started in 2019 and will run through December 31, 2021.
+The LONE Worker incentive is a pilot program that started in 2019 and will run through December 31, 2022.
 Policies, programs, and rules will adapt as needed.

-Your company needs to receive a Job Growth Incentive Tax Credit to receive the LONE Incentive.
+Your company needs to receive a Job Growth Incentive Tax Credit to receive the LONE Worker incentive.

 Average annual wages for the jobs need to be at least 100% of the average annual wage in the county where the primary project will be located.
 For example, if the primary project is in Jefferson County and the remote worker is in Kiowa County, the remote worker's wage will be included in the total project's average.
 The average of all workers' wages needs to be at least 100% of the average annual wage in Jefferson County.

 All net new remote rural jobs need to be full-time permanent positions and maintained for at least one year in each evaluation period.
 For employees to qualify as remote rural workers, they need to work remotely on average at least three days per week in a location eligible for the Rural Jump-Start Program.
 Remote rural jobs can be in any area eligible for the Rural Jump-Start Program.
 All remote workers don’t have to be in the same county.